changkun/modern-cpp-tutorial/README-en-us.md

 At the same time, instead of grammar-only, the book introduces the historical background as simple as possible of its technical requirements, which provides great help in understanding why these features comes out.

-In addition, The author would like to encourage that readers should be able to use C++17 directly in their new projects and  migrate their old projects to C++17 gradually after read the book.
+In addition, The author would like to encourage that readers should be able to use modern C++ directly in their new projects and  migrate their old projects to modern C++ gradually after read the book.

 ## Targets